 All homeowners should know how to figure mortgage interest.
 Whether you are financing the purchase of a home or refinancing your existing mortgage loan with a new loan, you will prepay interest.

 How much interest is prepaid will determine when you want your first regular payment to begin.
 Many borrowers prefer to make a mortgage payment on the first of every month.
 Some prefer the 15th.
-Sometimes lenders will choose that payment date for you, so ask if you have a preference.
+Sometimes, lenders will choose that payment date for you, so if you have a preference, ask.

 Mortgage Interest Is Paid in Arrears

 In the United States, interest is paid in arrears.
-It means your principal and interest payment will pay the interest for the 30 days immediately preceding your payment due date.
+Your principal and interest payment will pay the interest for the 30 days immediately preceding your payment's due date.
 If you are selling your home, for example, your closing agent will order a beneficiary demand, which will also collect unpaid interest.
 Let's take a closer look.

-For example, say your payment of $599.55 is due December 1.
+For example, suppose your payment of $599.55 is due December 1.
 Your loan balance is $100,000, bearing interest at 6% per annum, and amortized over 30 years.
 When you make your payment by December 1, you are paying the interest for the entire month of November, all 30 days.

-It may seem like you get 45 days free before your first payment is due on December 1, but you are not.
-You will pay 15 days of interest before you close and another 30 days of interest when you make your first payment.
+It may seem like you get 45 days free before your first payment is due on December 1, but you do not.
+You will pay 15 days of interest before you close, and another 30 days of interest when you make your first payment.

 Figuring Out Your Unpaid Principal Loan Balance